-So, Are radishes Keto Friendly?
-Yes, radishes are allowed on a Keto Diet because they are very low carb and therefore very keto friendly.
+Radishes are allowed on a Keto Diet because they are very low carb and therefore very keto friendly.
 One medium radish only has 0.1 carb; that means you’d have to eat 10 radishes to have even 1 gram of carbs.

 The star of low carb root vegetables is the radish and a distant second place is the turnup which many people use as a potato substitute.